Tafsir Safi

 Tafsir Safi (full name: al-Safi fi Tafsir Kalam Allah al-Wafi) is an exegesis of the Qur'an written by 17th century Shia scholar Mohsen Fayz Kashani.
-This commentary on the Qur'an, may also be classified as a work on hadith, for it consists largely of citations from the Twelve Imams.
+This commentary on the Qur'an mostly cites from the Twelve Imams and may be classified as a work on hadith.
 It belongs to an era when most tafsirs relied "heavily on polemical hadith tradition buttressed by the accumulated wealth of hagiography and the euphoria of power after a long history of frustration" imposed on the Shias.